GIVE US A QUESTION, WE’LL GIVE YOU AN ANSWER… WELL AT LEAST WE’LL TRY OUR BEST!

-Our key ingredients – other than inspiration – are roasted, malted barley, hops, yeast and water.
+Our key ingredients – other than inspiration – are roasted barley, malted barley, hops, yeast and water.

 Glad you asked.
 The widget is a plastic moulded device that sits on the top of the contents of each can of Guinness Draught.
-When the can is opened, a small amount of beer and nitrogen, trapped in the widget, is forced out through the beer, which creates the famous creamy head that you find on a pint of Guinness Draught served in a pub.
-The widget gives Guinness Draught in cans the taste and texture of a pub-poured pint at home.
+When the can is opened, a small amount of beer and nitrogen, trapped in the widget, is forced out through the beer, which creates the famous surge and creamy head that you find on a pint of Guinness Draught served in a pub.
+The nitrogen filled ball gives Guinness Draught in cans the taste and texture of a pub-poured pint at home.

 Look closely.
-Guinness beer is not actually black but rather dark ruby red because of the way the ingredients are prepared.
-Some malted barley is roasted, in a similar way to coffee beans, which is what gives Guinness its distinctive colour.
+Guinness Draught beer is not actually black but rather dark ruby red because of the way the ingredients are prepared.
+Some raw barley is roasted, in a similar way to coffee beans, which is what gives Guinness Draught its distinctive colour.